thunderbiscuit/tatooine/README.md

     <br/>
 </div>

-Tatooine is a small bitcoin signet/testnet/regtest faucet built with Ktor, a Kotlin asynchronous framework for creating microservices and web applications.
-The faucet was initially built for and is currently in production as part of the [Padawan Wallet](https://github.com/thunderbiscuit/padawan-wallet) project.
+Tatooine is a small bitcoin faucet application built with Ktor, a Kotlin asynchronous framework for creating microservices and web applications.
+The faucet was initially built for and is currently in production as part of the [Padawan Wallet](https://padawanwallet.com) project.

 Tatooine can run anywhere with a JVM runtime, and is most easily deployed using containers.
 The `podman/` directory has the `Containerfile` necessary to build an image using Podman or Docker.
 <br/>

-## Building the faucet
+## Build the faucet

 You can build the project by running the `distTar` task like so
 ```shell
 ./gradlew distTar